 Especially in Chicago and Russia.

 In fact, death by icicle goes back to at least 1776.

 Here are 10 chilling tales of people killed and injured by falling icicles, ice dams, and roof snow.

 Now – go curl up on the couch with your laptop and start reading!

 Links to OUR FAVORITE BLOGS, WEBSITES AND RESOURCES

-Aswetravel.com ~ As We Travel is Comprehensive Travel Site for the Adventurous Kind, Wanderlust Mind & Anyone Who Enjoys Traveling
+Aswetravel.com ~ As We Travel is Comprehensive Travel Site for the Adventurous Kind, Wanderlust Mind and Anyone Who Enjoys Traveling

-Rurallivingtoday.com ~ Leading website information and tips for homesteading, livestock, sustainability, prepping, survival & more.
+Rurallivingtoday.com ~ Leading website information and tips for homesteading, livestock, sustainability, prepping, survival and more.